 Ms. Julie Crouch is one of the assistant principals at EJCHS, along with being the testing coordinator for EJCHS.
 She began her career in education the same year that EJCHS opened in 2007 as a student teacher and went on to become a member of the Social Studies department that same year.
 She taught in the classroom for eight years and served in a variety of school-level leadership roles before transitioning to EJCHS’s Counseling Department in 2016, where she continued dutifully serving until being named an Assistant Principal at EJCHS for the 2018-2019 school year.
 She has a B.S. in Social Studies Education from The University of North Georgia, a Masters degree in Post-Secondary Education from Troy University, and an Educational Specialist degree in Educational Policy and Administration from The University of Georgia.
 Ms. Crouch has two East Jackson Eaglets, Sidney and Avery. and when not running around the EJCHS campus, can be found at youth sporting events, UGA athletics, running, Crossfitting(if that’s a thing), or acting like she eats healthy.

 Dr. Todd Henry is an Assistant Principal.
-He has been in education for 27 years serving as a teacher, coach, Graduation coach, and administrator.
-When he isn’t explaining the intricacies of the Code of Conduct or watching EJCHS activities, he enjoys fishing, cooking, collecting cast iron, traveling, and reading.
-He is currently working on a book of short stories.
+He has been in public education for 28 years serving as a teacher, coach, Graduation coach, and administrator.

 Athletic Director: Shawn Lindsey

 “Together let us explore the stars, conquer the deserts, eradicate disease, tap the ocean depths, and encourage the arts and commerce.”
 President John F. Kennedy, Inaugural Address, 1961